 The Quantum Computing Stock Surge!
-Is It Sustainable? - YaNoticias
+Is It Sustainable? - YANoticias

 – **High Investment Risk**: Significant market volatility and risk of losing investment as technologies are still in development.

-– **Technical Challenges**: Quantum algorithms and hardware require specialized knowledge, presenting barriers to widespread adoption.
+– **Technical Challenges**: Quantum algorithms and hardware require specialised knowledge, presenting barriers to widespread adoption.

 ### Conclusion: A Future of Quantum Possibilities